xinsight/mjplayground/README.md

 - 416-617-3644
 - has been previously hired by MJDCC to make repairs to existing Henderson playstructure
 - can build conventional, wooden playstructures
-- quoted for demo (and disposal) of existing playstructure: ~$2,000
+- informally quoted for demo and disposal of existing playstructure: $2,000

 ### [Upanoak Tree Care](http://upanoak.ca)
 - Contact: Darryl